ayush-singh314/deep-learning--basic-project/readme.md

-This is repository contains concept-focused deep learning projects created while learning the fundamentals.
+Thisis repository contains concept-focused deep learning projects created while learning the fundamentals.
 These are not production-ready but serve as a knowledge base for my later, more advanced work